How and when do researchers apply for APC (Article Processing Charge) funding?

 Please apply at the point of article acceptance.
 The procedure and form are at: http://openaccess.ox.ac.uk/applying-for-funding-from-oxfords-rcuk-open-access-block-grant/.
 Please don’t pay the invoice yourself.
 The APC will be paid directly from the RCUK block grant to the publisher.

-We also ask you to deposit the manuscript into ORA, the Oxford Research Archive; go to http://ora.ox.ac.uk/ and click on Deposit (with Oxford single-sign-on).
+We also ask you to ‘Act on Acceptance’ and deposit the manuscript into ORA via Symplectic; go to https://oxris.ox.ac.uk/ and log in with Oxford single-sign-on.
 Rule of thumb – deposit your final peer-reviewed version, before type-setting.

 How much is our RCUK Block Grant and what does it cover?